themurtazanazir/themurtazanazir.github.io/docs/neural_networks/convolutional_neural_networks/convolutions.md

 ## Output of an Impulse

 Now if $a[n]$ is passed through a system with impulse response $h[n]$, what will be the output?
 Well $h[n]$ is the output when the input is $\delta [n]$.
 What could be output when input is $-1.3 \delta[n-2]$?
-%% this is an image here which is white colored. try to replace it with latex or change bg to black%%
 ![Fig 2](Figures/1.conv/Fig2.png)

 The output is shifted and scaled by the same amount as the delta function is to form the input impulse.
 These are the properties of _homogeneity_ and _shift invariance_.